 For me, a garden is not a garden without a few feathered friends.
 The more time I spent in my garden, the more I started watching birds and learning to identify them.
 A few years ago I heard about the Great Backyard Bird Count and I have been participating ever since.
-Bird watching is probably my favorite winter time activity.
+I recently learned that January 5th is now National Bird Day.
+Bird watching is probably my favorite wintertime activity.
 And yes, I not only make plant lists but I also make bird lists.

 Below are some of the best websites I have found to help create a bird friendly garden and habitat.
 Please also visit my collection, For the Birds, to see my backyard bird friendly plant list.

 This website provides a great short list of the best Trees, Conifers, Vines, and Shrubs for birds.
 My favorites on this list: Serviceberries (Amelanchier species), Eastern Red Cedar (Juniperus virginiana), and Arrowwood Viburnums (Viburnum dentatum species). www.allaboutbirds.org/the-best-plants-and-trees-to-plant-for-birds-a-starter-list| Also see Old-Growth Is Great, But Here’s Why We Need New-Growth Forests, Too.

 From the National Audubon Society, a great article on how to help birds survive freezing winter nights and sustain themselves with berry producing plants. www.audubon.org/magazine/january-february-2013/turn-your-yard-winter-refueling-spot